abhinav15ab-bot/web3.py/README.md

 what are going to learn?
 1. What is a transaction comprised of?

+You will learn each part of a blockchain transaction: nonce – how many transactions your account has sent to – receiver address value – ETH you send gas – max gas to use gasPrice / maxFeePerGas – how much you pay data – encoded smart-contract function call chainId – protects against replay attacks signature – created using your private key
+After signing, this becomes a raw transaction that nodes can accept.

 2. what is json keystore?
 3. How can I safely store my private keys?